package core:net

 parse_ip_component :: proc(input: string, max_value: u64 = u64(max(u32)), bases: bit_set[Digit_Parse_Base; u8] = DEFAULT_DIGIT_BASES) -> (value: u64, bytes_consumed: int, ok: bool) {…}

-Parses a single unsigned number in requested bases from input.
+Parses a single unsigned number in requested bases from input. max_value represents the maximum allowed value for this number.

-Returns the `value`, the `bytes_consumed` so far, and `ok` to signal success or failure.
+Returns the value, the bytes_consumed so far, and ok to signal success or failure.

-An out-of-range or invalid number will return the accumulated value so far (which can be out of range),
+An out-of-range or invalid number will return the accumulated value so far (which can be out of range), the number of bytes consumed leading up the error, and ok = false.

-When `.` or `:` are encountered, they'll be considered valid separators and will stop parsing,
+When . or : are encountered, they'll be considered valid separators and will stop parsing, returning the valid number leading up to it.

 Other non-digit characters are treated as an error.

 Octal numbers are expected to have a leading zero, with no 'o' format specifier.
+Hexadecimal numbers are expected to be preceded by '0x' or '0X'.
+Numbers will otherwise be considered to be in base 10.

 parse_record ¶